Cellular Topology Optimization on Differentiable Voronoi Diagrams: Conclusion

 We proposed a topology optimization algorithm for generalized cellular structures.
 A Voronoi representation that is differentiable, generalized, and encompassing a hybrid discretization is devised to construct an efficient gradient-based optimization framework.
 The numerical examples demonstrate that the proposed method is effective in generating organic cellular structures resembling those in nature that also minimize structural compliance.
 Compared to the previous literature in cellular topology optimization, our method enabled, for the first time, a differentiable representation of the previously discrete Voronoi representation and successfully incorporated this representation in a density-based standard topology optimization pipeline.
 Compared to the previous hybrid Eulerian-Lagrangian topology optimization methods such as \cite{guo2014doing,norato2015geometry,li2021lagrangian}, which relied on an explicit or smoothed Lagrangian representation that can move in an Eulerian domain, our approach encodes the optimization variables into an implicitly defined distance metric tensor field carried on moving particles to express complex cellular structures.
 The differentiable nature of our geometric representation, in conjunction with its generalized Voronoi cells based on an optimizable, non-Euclidean distance field, allows the optimization of a broad range of organic cellular structures based on first principles.

 Still, there are some limitations to our method.
 First, due to the definition of our differentiable Voronoi representation, the edge formed by two control points is thinner in the middle and thicker farther away from the two points.
 We anticipate solving this problem by exploring different forms of metric tensors to obtain a controllable and consistent edge thickness over space.
 Second, the FEM discretization in our method relies on a high-resolution grid on the background, which requires a fine grid discretization to represent a complex structure with many cells.
 Exploring more efficient Eulerian-Lagrangian representations, in particular, those with sub-cell discretizations, would further reduce the computational cost of the entire optimization pipeline.
 Third, our current approach handles the free boundary with a fixed $\epsilon_s$ value, implying a constant and non-optimizable radius for the foamy boundary.
-Incorporating $\epsilon_s$ into the optimization framework can further enhance the expressiveness of the current model.
-We also consider future work to investigate multi-level cellular structures, featuring cellular structures at multiple length scales with a parent-child relationship, and extend the Voronoi structural representation to other structural optimization problems with different objectives and physical constraints, motivated by the nature of various insect wings that are driven by different biological or mechanical models.
+Incorporating $\epsilon_s$ into the optimization framework can further enhance the expressiveness of the current model. \rv{Fourth, we optimize the wing-shaped structures only in two-dimensional spaces to demonstrate the expressiveness of our proposed differentiable cellular structure.
+To make a comparison with the Voronoi structures of insect wings in nature, we plan to use our method on shell finite elements.} We also consider future work to investigate multi-level cellular structures, featuring cellular structures at multiple length scales with a parent-child relationship, and extend the Voronoi structural representation to other structural optimization problems with different objectives and physical constraints, motivated by the nature of various insect wings that are driven by different biological or mechanical models.